makenowjust/rerejs/docs/vm.md

 ### `loop #cont`

 If the `stack` top value is greater than `0`, set the current `pc` to `#cont`.
-If it is `0`, pop it from `stack`.

 ### `match`

 Halt VM execution as matched.

-### `not_word_boundary`

-When the current character is word character and the previous character is not word character or vice versa, it is not matched.

-If not matched, do backtrack.

-This op-code is corresponding to not word boundary assertion `\B`.

 ### `pop`